Tomichi Creek: Sargents

 Tomichi flows through private property with a one-mile stretch of public access just off US 50 below Sargents at the narrow part of the canyon.
 Snowblind Campground, upstream nearly two miles toward Whitepine, offers another public access to Tomichi Creek.
 There are certain sections of Marshall Pass Road that takes off from US 50 at Sargents which offers public fishing areas and access to Needle Creek Reservoir and Razor Creek takes off from US 50 near Doyleville onto County Road 46.
 There are several picnic areas with parking on the Cochetopa Creek along State Hwy 114 around mile mark 12 and 5 miles upstream.
 Beyond that signs designate state stocked waters and requires permission to fish.
 In late summer the creek yields rainbow and brown trout.

 Coleman easement

-Near the summit of SH 114 a sign reads National Forest Access - Old Agency, turning south on this gravel road accesses Cochetopa Creek and the middle of the Colorado Division of Wildlife's Coleman Easement, approximately 5 mi of Cochetopa Creek, 2 mi of Los Pinos Creek and 1/2 mi of lower Archuleta Creek are open to the public, yet are private lands which should be respected.
+Near the summit of SH 114 a sign reads National Forest Access - Old Agency, turning south on this gravel road accesses Cochetopa Creek and the middle of Colorado Parks and Wildlife's Coleman Easement, approximately 5 mi of Cochetopa Creek, 2 mi of Los Pinos Creek and 1/2 mi of lower Archuleta Creek are open to the public, yet are private lands which should be respected.
 These streams have produced wild trout for the avid angler.
-Located below Dome Lakes, Coleman Easement is accessible by automobile and other vehicles and designated as Wild Trout water by the Colorado Division of Wildlife.
+Located below Dome Lakes, Coleman Easement is accessible by automobile and other vehicles and designated as Wild Trout water by Colorado Parks and Wildlife.
 Rainbow trout up to 15 in are angled by small stream tactics using dry flies.
 Spinners and heavy nymphs may work during high water but are troubled by the streambed vegetation.
 Stocked rainbows found in the private stretches require permission to fish.